 At the moment, Schengen regulations only partially apply to Bulgaria and Romania, and passport checks are still carried out at the borders to the two countries.
 The European Council has yet to reach a unanimous decision on whether Bulgaria can fully join the Schengen Area.

 However, there is an increasing sense of urgency for the pending candidate countries to fully join the Schengen Area, as the European Parliament believes that expeditating their inclusion will help to further strengthen Europe’s external borders.

-As it has a long coastline bordering the Adriatic Sea and is currently a major entry point for illegal migration, Croatia is high on the list to join Schengen once it meets all the technical criteria for entry.
+As it has a long coastline bordering the Black Sea and is currently a major entry point for illegal migration, Croatia is high on the list to join Schengen once it meets all the technical criteria for entry.
 But now it seems that Bulgaria will join Schengen first.

-When Will Bulgaria Join the Schengen Area
+When will Bulgaria join the Schengen Area?

 During a visit to Bucharest in November 2018, the President of the European Parliament, Antonio Tajani, expressed his wish to expedite the entry process to Schengen for Bulgaria and Romania.

 The same month, the European People’s Party presidential candidate for the European Commission, Manfred Weber, stated that Bulgaria will at least partially enter the Schengen Area in 2019.
 This means that passengers on flights between Bulgaria and Schengen countries will not be subject to passport checks, although land border security controls will still be enforced due to continuing issues with illegal migration.